The Riches of Christ

 19 For it pleased the Father that in Him all the fullness should dwell, 20 and by Him to reconcile all things to Himself, by Him, whether things on earth or things in heaven, having made peace through the blood of His cross.

-How marvellous and how wonderful this scripture is.
+How marvelous and how wonderful this scripture is.
 This is unquestionably and without any doubt the Good News of the Gospel of Jesus Christ.
 There is no bad news here whatsoever.
 Think about it.
 God will do what?

 God will reconcile ALL things on earth and ALL things in heaven through Jesus Christ having made peace through the blood of His cross.